oa-labs/arc-ai-digital-ocean/bots/slack/TROUBLESHOOTING.md

 ## ✅ Migration Status

-The OpenAI agent service has been successfully migrated from Chat Completions API to Responses API.
+The agent service has been successfully migrated to support DigitalOcean AI only.

 **All integration tests pass successfully!** ✅